DataDog/integrations-core/consul/README.md

 #### Metric Collection

-1. Add this configuration setup to your `consul.d/conf.yaml` file to start gathering your [Consul Metrics](#metrics):
+1. Add this configuration block to your `consul.d/conf.yaml` file to start gathering your [Consul Metrics](#metrics):

     ```yaml
     init_config: